tegola-hubs/tegola-hubs.github.com/howto/spectrum.md

 specific places and is not very expensive or difficult to obtain.
-The output power is still greater at up to 4W and there are also some restrictions on how point-to-multipoint or sectorised distribution antennas must be installed -- roughly they must be pointed downwards at an angle of greater than 15 degrees with respect to the tangent plane to the earth.
-The conditions on use of the C band are laid out in [IR 2007]
+The output power is still greater at up to 4W and there are also some restrictions on how point-to-multipoint or sectorised distribution antennas must be installed -- roughly they must not be pointed upwards at an angle of greater than 15 degrees with respect to the tangent plane to the earth, or don't point the antennas at aeroplanes.
+The conditions on use of the C band are laid out in [IR 2007].

 There is also a little notch carved out of the C band that is not available for use, between 5795 and 5815 MHz.
 This is reserved for